-Our provision mapping system shows all additional support (learning plans and interventions) that have been put in place to support a pupil's learning journey throughout their time at school's name and a summary of its effectiveness.
+Our provision mapping system shows all additional support (learning plans and interventions) that have been put in place to support a pupil's learning journey throughout their time with us and a summary of its effectiveness.

 Pupils on the SEND register have a one-page profile which details their identified needs, giving strategies on how best to meet these additional needs during the school day.